cDanowski/javaPS/documentation/architecture/architecture.markdown

 **JavaPS** and **Iceland** both use [Apache Maven](https://maven.apache.org/) as build automation tool to manage project dependencies and external libraries. **JavaPS** defines several sub-modules, each dedicated to a certain task.
 The following table shows each Maven module and its task:

+*Overview of JavaPS Maven Modules and their Tasks*

 | Maven Module Name | Task                                                                                                                                            |
 |:-----------------:|:-----------------------------------------------------------------------------------------------------------------------------------------------:|
 |       core        |                                           provides Java representations of WPS requests and responses                                           |